-In Vermont’s early history, the surrounding landscape saw dramatic changes including heavy logging, several large forest res in 1876, 1883 and 1903 and even a hurricane in 1938.
+In Vermont’s early history, the surrounding landscape saw dramatic changes including heavy logging, several large forest fires in 1876, 1883 and 1903 and even a hurricane in 1938.
 The addition of a railroad in 1873 allowed seasonal travelers to enjoy summers on lakeside campsites.
-The state bought its rst tract of land in 1919 and continued to expand its holdings to 27,000 acres of preserved forest and lakefront, making it the second-largest state land administered by Vermont Agency of Natural Resources.
+The state bought its first tract of land in 1919 and continued to expand its holdings to 27,000 acres of preserved forest and lakefront, making it the second-largest plot of state land administered by Vermont Agency of Natural Resources.

-While Vermont’s state parks technically close their facilities after Columbus Day, you can still enjoy what Groton State Forest and other nearby state parks have to offer.
+While Vermont’s state parks technically close their facilities after Columbus Day, you can still enjoy what Groton State Forest and other nearby state parks have to offer during the winter.
 While many parking areas are closed, the trails in the neighboring state parks and forest can still be accessed from the Groton Nature Center, the Overlook, Kettle Pond, the Northern Parking Area and New Discovery.

 The day use parking area at Kettle Pond is plowed and provides access to the pond and the trail around it.
 In the summer, anglers flock to Noyes Pond, just outside of Seyon Lodge, for some of the best fly-fishing in the area.

-Far from rustic, Seyon Lodge feels like a simple B&B and comes with attentive lodge keepers, WiFi, home- cooked meals (on request) and a great room with replace.
-It’s often booked for weddings, conferences and retreats and can accommodate 30 day guests and 16 overnight guests with 8 private and group bedrooms.
-With fresh linens, towels and all you need, this is far from primitive.
-After a snowshoe, curl up by the replace.
+Far from rustic, Seyon Lodge feels like a simple B&B and comes with attentive lodge keepers, WiFi, home-cooked meals (on request) and a great room with a working fireplace.
+It’s often booked for weddings, conferences and retreats and can accommodate 30 day-guests and 16 overnight guests, with 8 private and group bedrooms.
+With fresh linens, towels and about all you could possibly need, this lodge is far from primitive.
+After a snowshoe, curl up by the fireplace.

 The lodge’s kitchen and lodge keepers can also serve three very good meals a day for a fee and can accommodate any dietary needs.
-Dinner might be wood- red pizza, a salad with carrots stored from the summer garden or a hearty stew.
-During holiday weeks, the 16 beds ll quickly, so make reservations by calling 802-584-3829.
+Dinner might be wood-fired pizza, a salad with carrots stored from the summer garden or a hearty stew.
+During holiday weeks, the 16 beds fill quickly, so make reservations by calling 802-584-3829.

 Overnight stays are $85.00 to $95.00 per room (all are double occupancy, $10 per extra person).
 Season: December 27, 2015–March 20, 2016; April 15–November 13, 2016.
 For more information visit www.vtstateparks.com or call 802-584-3829.